capsule-corp-ternoa/ternoa-proposals/TIPs/tip-600-In-app-tokens.md

 * Admin of asset class can unfreeze account and allow transfers again
 * Asset class's owner can transfer asset to another account
 * Asset class's owner can set metadata of asset class

+### Issue:
+Sending gToken to a wallet without the minimum required amount of CAPS results in an error.

+#### Context:
+In the process of sending gToken, it's crucial to ensure that the recipient wallet holds at least 0.015 CAPS to receive the gToken.
+Without this minimum CAPS balance, the recipient wallet won't be able to accept the gToken.

+#### Proposed Solution:
+1. Check if the recipient wallet has a sufficient CAPS balance before sending gToken.
+2. If the CAPS balance is insufficient, first send the necessary amount of CAPS to the recipient wallet, then proceed to send the gToken.

+#### Associated Risks:
+Sending gToken to wallets without a sufficient CAPS balance can lead to blockchain congestion and abuse issues.
+It's advisable to exercise caution when sending gToken and ensure that recipient wallets meet the minimum CAPS balance requirements.

+#### Minimum Required CAPS Amount:
+0.015 CAPS

 ## References
 TBD